godaddy/gasket/packages/gasket-cli/docs/presets.md

 ?
 Override contents of example? (y/n) y
 ```

-You can enumerate pre-defined answers to these questions in your preset so that
+You can predefine answers to these questions in your preset so that users do not
-users do not have to answer these questions every time.
+have to answer them every time.

 ```js
 // index.js